-The Wineries of Old Mission Peninsula®, north of Traverse City, feature some of the best wines in Michigan.
-As we get ready to celebrate Michigan Wine Month in April, here’s a look at what makes the eight distinct Wineries of Old Mission Peninsula® stand out from the crowd of more than 100 Michigan wineries.
+The Old Mission Peninsula Wine Trail®, north of Traverse City, feature some of the best wines in Michigan.
+As we get ready to celebrate Michigan Wine Month in April, here’s a look at what makes the eight distinct Old Mission Peninsula Wine Trail® stand out from the crowd of more than 100 Michigan wineries.

 Location, location, location!
 Michigan’s Old Mission Peninsula sits at the 45th parallel, exactly halfway between the equator and the North Pole, the same parallel where internationally recognized wine regions of Bordeaux, France, Piedmont, Italy, and the Willamette Valley in Oregon are located.

 The peninsula, recognized as an American Viticultural Area (AVA), is also home to a unique maritime climate.
 At 18 miles long and three miles across its widest point, the vinifera vines are surrounded by Grand Traverse Bay.
 The lake offers protection from frost during the growing season and helps the area stay cool longer into the spring to avoid early bud break.
 This interesting climate makes for some of the most exciting aromatic white wines -- Riesling, Pinot Grigio and Chardonnay; and reds that are balanced, delicate and very sexy -- Pinot Noir, Cabernet Franc, and Merlot.

 So you’ve been to one Michigan winery, they must all be the same…right?
 Wrong!
 Let’s take a tour of the Old Mission Peninsula Wine Trail to see what’s different at each.
 We’ll start at the northern end of Old Mission Peninsula and work our way back toward Traverse City.